dotmpe/node-sitefile/ReadMe.rst

       Would need something Express compatible.

   f_client
-    - Adding bower.
-Need to look at polymer again.
-And LESS/SASS et al.
+    - Added Bower.
+Experimenting with polymer.
-    - Want to get core-scaffold running.
-See examples_.
+    - Want to get Polymer core-scaffold running somehow.
+    - Working to add prism.js source-viewer.

   f_sitebuild
     - Compiling a sitefile to a distributable package.